QuickToPrint / Service Page

 Run profile

-The number of units, repeat potential, and timing all affect how useful each supplier response will be.
+Quantity, repeat potential, delivery timing, and size mix all affect how useful each supplier response becomes.

-Why a quote workflow still matters even when DTG is the likely route
+Why a quote workflow still matters even when DTG looks likely

-Buyers still need a clear comparison framework even when the method direction is mostly known.
+Buyers still need a clean comparison frame, even when the production-method direction is mostly known.

-• DTG can suit detailed artwork discussions, but supplier responses still vary on timing, garment handling, and commercial notes.
+• DTG can fit detailed artwork conversations, but supplier replies still vary by garment handling, lead time, and commercial assumptions

-• The same method name does not remove the need to compare lead time, file assumptions, and operational fit.
+• The same method name does not remove the need to compare timing, file assumptions, quality notes, and operational fit

-• A structured RFQ helps the buyer avoid re-briefing the same garment and artwork context supplier by supplier.
+• A structured RFQ stops the buyer from repeating the same garment and artwork context supplier by supplier

-• Awarded follow-up matters because production questions often continue after the quote is selected.
+• Post-award follow-up remains important because production questions often continue after the quote is selected

 How QuickToPrint helps

-Use one DTG brief instead of rebuilding the quote request each time
+Use one DTG brief instead of rebuilding the request each time

-QuickToPrint does not print the garments.
+QuickToPrint does not print the garments itself.
 It gives buyer teams a cleaner sourcing layer for comparing DTG-capable suppliers.

-• Keep garment details, artwork files, and timing attached to one RFQ
+• Keep garment details, artwork files, quantities, and timing attached to one RFQ

 • Collect supplier replies in a format that is easier to compare side by side